 Meet Me in St. Louis is one of my favorite “house movies.”
 It’s the Turn of the Century, and the Smith family lives in this grand Second Empire Victorian home on 5135 Kensington Avenue with their five children (and Grandpa!).

 Kensington Avenue, lined with beautiful, stately homes, was constructed at great cost by MGM for the movie.
 Known as “St. Louis Street,” it can also be seen in films like Cheaper by the Dozen.
 Here’s how it looked in that movie:

 Judy Garland was 21 years old when she played Esther Smith.
-She famously turned down the role at first because she was tired of playing the ingenue and wanted a “grown-up role.”
+She initially turned down the role because she was tired of playing the ingenue.
 She was finally talked into it by the screenwriter, Irving Brecher, who was a friend of hers.

-The movie changed her life because she met–and married–the director, Vincente Minnelli.
-(His real name: the less romantic-sounding Lester Minnelli.)
+The movie changed her life because she met and married the director, Vincente Minnelli.
+(His real name: Lester.)

 Rose Smith was played by newcomer Lucille Bremer, who only spent four years in Hollywood before retiring from show business to start a family.